NCCA/PCCSlides/Lecture4/slides.md

   - How we can use variables
   - How we can use lists
   - Why do we need to care about how we write as well as what we write

-- **Homework**
+--

+## Homework

 - Extend the last example to draw the simple object like a clipart of the crystal.
+- It may help to determine the points of the crystal on paper first

 <img style="border: 0;" src="images/crystal.png" width="20%">

 --